 World War II incarceration survivors and Nisei veterans are encouraged to attend and will be honored during the event.
 If you plan to attend please email firstname.lastname@example.org with your name and the names of your accompanying family members so that we can issue VIP tickets to you.

-This event is co-presented by Densho, the Washington chapter of the Council on American Islamic Relations (CAIR-WA), Nisei Veterans Committee, NVC Foundation, Seattle Center, Seattle Public Library, and Keiro Northwest.
-It is sponsored by Elliott Bay Book Company.
+This event is co-presented by Densho, the Washington chapter of the Council on American Islamic Relations (CAIR-WA), Nisei Veterans Committee, NVC Foundation, Seattle Center, Seattle Public Library, Keiro Northwest, ACLU of Washington, and Seattle Children’s Theater.
+It is sponsored by Seattle JACL and Elliott Bay Book Company.